 Do You Suspect a Nursing Home Could Have Prevented Your Relative’s Death?

-If you believe your relative’s nursing home is responsible for their death due to the coronavirus, call Menzer Law Firm right away.
+If you believe your relative’s nursing home is responsible for their death due to the coronavirus, call Menzer Law right away.
 Matt Menzer and his team are here to discuss your family’s circumstances and what legal rights you have.
 You can call (206) 903-1818 or use our online form to request a free initial consultation.